RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 Image pull secrets (for private container registries) cannot be managed through CSI due to a chicken-and-egg problem: the pod needs the secret to pull its image, but CSI only syncs secrets when a pod mounts the volume.

-Options for image pull secrets:
-- **Mirrored ACR**: If you mirror RPI images from `rg1acrpub.azurecr.io` into your own Azure Container Registry, assign the `AcrPull` role to your managed identity on your ACR.
-No image pull secret needed.
-- **Direct pull from Redpoint ACR**: Create an image pull secret with the credentials provided by Redpoint Support using `kubectl create secret docker-registry`.
+An image pull secret is only required when your cluster cannot already authenticate to the container registry.
+If your nodes already have access (e.g., EKS node IAM roles for ECR, AKS with `AcrPull` role on your own ACR), set `imagePullSecret.enabled: false` and no secret is needed.

-- **Private registries (Artifactory, ECR, etc.)**: Create the secret before deploying using `kubectl create secret docker-registry`.
+When authentication is required (e.g., pulling directly from the Redpoint ACR, or from a private registry that requires credentials), create the secret before deploying using `kubectl create secret docker-registry` or `rpihelmcli secrets`.
-- **CLI**: Use `rpihelmcli secrets` to generate the image pull secret as part of the secrets workflow.